bfolder/orange_web/README.md

 ### Readme

 Orange is a is a simple task list (web) application with multi-user support.
 It's written in Ruby, based on Sinatra and utilizes Data Mapper for persistence.
-There is also an iOS client available [here](https://github.com/bfolder/orange_ios/).

 Run it on your own server or feel free to use it as a base for your own apps.